 Will there will isolation/quarantine restrictions?

-As of June 13th, EU countries will not have to quarantine or isolate when they arrive into Poland.
+As of June 13th, the approved countries listed above will not have to quarantine or isolate when they arrive into Poland.

 Are there any rules for tourists visiting Poland?

 The government of Poland is asking all visitors to adhere to local health laws, abide by social distancing and the wearing of masks in designated places.

 As of May 30, face coverings are no longer required outside as long as social distancing is maintained; masks are still required inside public buildings and locations such as churches, cinemas, hair salons, restaurants, shops and public transport.